 Texting features often require opt-in from consumers, but they can greatly decrease appointment no-show rates for salons, medical offices, and other appointment-driven companies.

 Find me and follow me features in VoIP software allow individuals to receive phone calls wherever they are.
-The VoIP software can be programmed to attempt to connect the caller with several different numbers in a series or ring several phones at once.
+The VoIP phone can be programmed to attempt to connect the caller with several different numbers in a series or ring several phones at once.
 Some systems alert agents to pick up a call with text messages or computer notifications.
-The company can configure their settings to notify agents on nearly any internet-connected device.
+The company can configure its settings to notify agents on nearly any internet-connected device.

 Companies with mobile workforces and distributed teams will find these features especially helpful, as agents can interact with customers from anywhere.

 VoIP can make voice recordings of voice mail messages for the company to listen to later, or those messages can be sent to the correct party in text format through voicemail to email transcription.
-While transcriptions are not 100 percent accurate, the VoIP provider will often pair the transcription with the original voice recording to provide further context.
+While transcriptions are not 100 percent accurate, VoIP providers will often pair the transcription with the original voice recording to provide further context.